Hereaj/worklog/README.md

 # worklog

 This repository tracks progress from my AutoStereo Software Engineering internship.
-Below is a summary of the major tasks completed last week.
+Below is a summary of the major tasks completed each week.

 ## Tools Learned
 - Replit